-50 Black Businesses to Support During the Coronavirus Pandemic
+50 Black businesses to support during the coronavirus pandemic

 SolO’s ECLIPSE: Natural skincare products focused on creating products to help your skin transform to its highest potential.
 We are here to assist in your journey to manifest the greatness within for glowing skin.

 Scotch Porter (for Men): MULTI-purpose, handmade better-for-you grooming products; solutions to the real issues men face daily.
-We develop products to enhance the everyday guy’s experience.
+The company develops products to enhance the everyday guy’s experience.

 Camille Rose Naturals: Natural hair, skin and body products founded by mom and entrepreneur Janell Stephens.